7 Reasons Why Your Ads Are Not Converting

 Let's assume you are trying to sell an online cooking course and your target is mums - I know, such a clichè, but please follow me on this.

 Your online course presents the following features:

 It’s a very high-level course, taught by a Michelin star chef

 The cooking classes are recorded into small chapters

 Starts from basic to advance, and you can join at any point

 Now if you had to pick only one of these characteristics, which one do you think would be the most interesting for mums?

 At a glance I’d say the possibility to divide the course into different shorter chapters, knowing that a mom needs a flexible schedule, it’s important for her to start and stop easily.
-So when we get to know our customer we need to understand how they behave, what they are doing and why the product or service you're trying to sell would be interesting for them.
+So when we get to know our customers we need to understand how they behave, what they are doing, and why the product or service you're trying to sell would be interesting for them.

 Advertising needs to attract attention...

 Bear in mind that what you are doing here is not trying to trick the customer and convincing them to buy something is not good for them.
 It's simply bringing up the characteristic that can be most important for them in order to make a decision.